open-synergy/opnsynid-server-tools/base_copy_user_access/README.rst

 This Module allows the administrator to copy user access from one user to many users.

-This Module created a wizard that can be access on "Action" button in Settings > Users > Users.
+This Module created a wizard that can be access on "Action" button in Settings > Users > Users & Companies.

 Installation
 ============